nusco/narjillos/backlog.md

 ###Physicist

+* Smooth, inertial targeting or target hysteris (to avoid vibration when target is on opposite side) °°°
+* Fix rotation-related flickering °°°
 * Introduce viscosity (to improve the poor creatures' mobility) °°°
+* Tweak rotation vs. translation °°°
+* Tweakable mass constant °
-* Energy spent for linear and rotational movement should be weighted against energy rations (right now rotation is essentially free) °°
+* Energy spent for linear and rotational movement should be weighted against energy rations (right now one of the two is essentially free) °°
 * Bug: PetriDish can miss notifications from pond (in particular, Narjillos dying when they spawn with very low or no energy) °°
 * Check measure units: why do rotations/translations/energy require such wildly different multipliers? °
-* Remove "tail wiggling dog" effect? (probably too expensive to bother - requires conservation of MoI during update in vacuum)
+* Remove "tail wiggling dog" effect (requires conservation of MoI during update in vacuum)

 ###Speed Demon